Social Work - Master of Science in Social Work(MSSW)

 Fee: An additional $43.00 is charged for this course.

 Description: This course is designed to provide an educationally supervised practicum within a human services organization.
-The practicum integrates class assignments and assists in the development of a social work perspective and skills in working with a range of client systems: individuals, couples, families, groups, organizations, communities, and the larger society.
-This experience provides for the application and integration of theories learned throughout the generalist courses including human behavior and the social environment across the lifespan, social justice/diversity, organizational and community dynamics, policy, and research.
-Students are required to complete a 16-hour self-paced, online orientation before reporting to practicum sites.
+The practicum integrates class assignments and assists in the development of specialized social work skills in working with a range of client systems: individuals, couples, families, groups, organizations, communities, and the larger society.
+This experience provides for the application and integration of theories learned throughout the specialized level courses including human behavior and the social environment across the lifespan, social justice/diversity, organizational and community dynamics, policy, and research.

 Course Attribute(s): CBL - This course includes Community-Based Learning (CBL).
 Students will engage in a community experience or project with an external partner in order to enhance understanding and application of academic content.